-This article about Self-Awareness and Self-Handicapping Leadership is the fourth article in a series of twelve about Self-Handicapping Leadership by Professor Phillip Decker and Professor Jordan Mitchell.
-All articles in this series can be read without knowledge of the previous ones.
+This article about Self-Awareness and Self-Handicapping Leadership is the fourth article in a series of twelve independent articles about Self-Handicapping Leadership.
 Please find an overview of articles at the end of this article.

 We all like to think that we are aware – both self-aware and aware of our surroundings, coworkers, organization, and industry.
 Yet many leaders do not spend enough time looking at themselves or their environment – and this is self-handicapping.
 Of course, awareness can be scary.

 Leaders self-handicap because of uncertainty – sometimes they would rather feel good about what they already know than try something new and risk being embarrassed or being less than perfect.
 Growth usually hurts – we all know that.
 But effective leaders learn that being unaware can hurt a lot more and for much longer.

 Self-awareness is having a clear perception of one’s personality, competencies, strengths, weaknesses, thoughts, beliefs, motivation, and emotions.
 It allows a leader to understand other people, their perception of him, and his/her responses to them.
 It is also awareness of one’s environment – employees, customers, organization, industry – and managing that environment.

 We all think we know our surroundings and ourselves fairly well, but in reality most of us don’t

 We all think we know our surroundings and ourselves fairly well, but in reality, most of us don’t; we focus on our work.
 Many of our business students are absolutely certain that they are extroverted, flexible, optimistic, and not controlling.
 When asked to do a self-assessment, most quickly discover that their initial perceptions are false.